Simidaniels/Mark-II-Portfolio/README.md

 Fixed the responsiveness error in the mobile-nav and added its styles...

 7th may..
-Hero section responsiveness fixed,
+Hero section responsiveness fixed...

+I haven't been feeling fine due to high fever to get back to the responsiveness..

 **Please respect the intent of this resource:**